-This five-day program is nationally accredited training.
+This four-day program is nationally accredited training.
 It is based on the Marumali Journey of Healing Model, developed by an Aboriginal survivor of removal policies.
 It aims to empower Aboriginal and Torres Strait Islander service providers in the provision of safe, appropriate and effective support to survivors of removal and assimilation policies.
 Participants are equipped with strategies to deal with the complex issues of trauma associated with removal practices in a variety of settings, strategies which respect the rights of survivors to control the pace, direction and outcome of their own healing journey.

-It has taught me to understand in more depth, especially my family and community”
+'It has taught me to understand in more depth, especially my family and community'

-Marumali Risk Management Workshop for Workers (2 days)
+Marumali Risk Management Workshop for Workers

 The two-day program is nationally accredited and provides an in-depth look at he Marumali Journey of Healing Model with an eye to identifying the risks and protective factors associated with each stage of the journey and how to manage these to ensure the safest possible journey for the survivor.
-The Marumali Program (5 days) is a pre-requisite for undertaking this workshop.
+The Marumali Program (4 days) is a pre-requisite for undertaking this workshop.

-The Marumali Program for Aboriginal and Torres Strait Islander Service Providers (5 days) and the Marumali Risk Management Workshop for Workers (2 days) forms the nationally accredited competency unit of competency HLTAHW402B ‘Assess and support client’s social and emotional wellbeing.
+The Marumali Program for Aboriginal and Torres Strait Islander Service Providers (5 days) and the Marumali Risk Management Workshop for Workers (2 days) forms the nationally accredited unit of competency HLTAHW017 ‘Assess and support client’s social and emotional wellbeing'.
 A core unit of the Health Training Package HLT07 and is delivered through the Aboriginal Health & Medical Research Council’s Aboriginal Health College in Sydney.

-… what a wonderful experience - enlightening, emotional, exhilarating and exhausting.
+'… what a wonderful experience - enlightening, emotional, exhilarating and exhausting.
 Such a learning curve.
-I highly recommend this course to other non-Indigenous staff.
+I highly recommend this course to other non-Indigenous staff'.

 Marumali Youth Program

-Marumali One-Day Workshop
+Marumali Journey of Healing Workshop